AppDaemon/appdaemon/docs/APPGUIDE.rst

 ``constrain_presence="everyone"``

-to a HASS callback registration will ensure that the callback is only run if the callback conditions are met and in addition everyone is present although any other callbacks might run whenever their event fires if they have no constraints.
+to a HASS callback registration will ensure that the callback is only run if the callback conditions are met, and in addition everyone is present although any other callbacks might run whenever their event fires if they have no constraints.